carterwayneskhizeine/BlackPulse/README.md

     *Note: Each message can contain either text, a file, or both*

 *   **View File Messages**:
-    - For image files: displayed with preview above text content
+    - For image files: displayed with a clickable preview above the text content.
+    - For video files (e.g., MP4): rendered in a video player above the text content.
-    - For other files: displayed with file icon, name, type and download link above text content
+    - For other files: displayed with a file icon, name, type, and download link.
-    - Click on an image to view it in full size
+    - Click on an image to view it in full size.
     - File messages follow the same privacy rules as text messages

 *   **Remove Selected File**: